 - Reduce your sugar intake – A healthy diet low in sugar and starches and high in whole grains, vegetables, fruits, and lean meats will help keep your mouth (and body) healthy.

 - See Dodds Dental for six-month teeth cleanings – Preventive care such as cleanings and oral exams help remove bacteria-filled plaque and tartar, and allow Dr. Dustin and Dr. Emily Dodds to track your oral health and offer tips on how you can care for your teeth and gums more effectively.

-Keep Your Mouth And Your Body Healthy With Proper Oral Care!
+Keep Your Mouth And Your Immune System Healthy With Proper Oral Care

 Want to keep your immune system healthy?
 Overdue for a teeth cleaning in Long Beach?
 Dodds Dental is here to help.
 Contact us online or give us a call at (562) 439-0754 to schedule a consultation with Dr. Emily or Dr. Dustin Dodds, and get the care you need right away.